TroubleshootingBlog.com

 Identifying these issues can help maintain your Kenmore 400 washer’s optimal performance.
 If persistent problems occur, consulting the user manual or seeking professional repair services may be necessary.

-See also Samsung Washer Not Spinning?
-Easy Fixes & Maintenance Tips
+See also Insignia Washer Not Spinning?
+Troubleshooting & Solutions Inside

 Diagnosing the Problem